Clyde Wright: Major leagues

+Angels

-Wright defeated the Minnesota Twins on a four-hitter in his Major League debut on June 15, 1966.
-He was a spot starter for the Angels in his first two seasons, and in 1968 won 10 games while losing six, pitching mostly in relief.
+Wright was called up to the Angels in June 1965, and defeated the Minnesota Twins on a four-hitter in his Major League debut on June 15, 1966.
+He was a spot starter for the Angels in his first two seasons, going 5–5 in 1967, with a 3.26 ERA.
+In 1968, Wright won 10 games while losing six, with three saves, pitching mostly in relief.

 In 1969, Wright won only one game with eight losses and a 4.10 earned run average; after the season, the Angels waived him.
-Teammate Jim Fregosi convinced Wright to accompany him to winter ball, where the pitcher experimented with a screwball and changeup.
+No other team wanted him, and his career seemed to be over.
+Teammate Jim Fregosi convinced Wright to accompany him to winter ball in Puerto Rico, where Fregosi managed the Ponce team.
+Fregosi recommended Wright experiment with a screwball (because Wright needed another pitch).
+Wright also experimented with a changeup.
+He learned how to throw the screwball, and revived his career.

 Wright returned to the Angels in 1970 and had the best season of his career.
-He won 22 games to become only the second 20-game winner in franchise history (Dean Chance had won 20 games in 1964) and established a career-low 2.83 ERA, which earned him the American League Comeback Player of the Year Award.
+He won 22 games, losing only 12, with career bests in wins and winning percentage.
+Wright became only the second 20-game winner in franchise history (Dean Chance had won 20 games in 1964) and established a career-low 2.83 ERA, which earned him the American League Comeback Player of the Year Award.
 Wright also no-hit the Oakland Athletics 4-0 at Anaheim Stadium on July 3 of that year, the first no-hitter pitched in that stadium.
+He threw only 98 pitches in a game that took less than two hours to complete.
 The day was doubly memorable for Wright: in a pre-game ceremony, he had been inducted into the NAIA Hall of Fame.